- Tiny Tykes: Activities for Ages 0 to 4

 Hole in One: Estes Park features multiple amusement parks and miniature golf courses.
 From vintage windmills to modern water features, the perfect course awaits your crew.
 Looking for an additional rite of passage?
 Try your height tolerance by taking a few runs (only $1 per ride!) down the giant rainbow slide – an Estes Park icon for over 50 years!

 Digital Detox: OK, it may be a challenge to get older kids to unplug.
 One trick?
 Take them to where their devices don’t work!
 While Estes Park has great connectivity, there are still spots that LTE is still a thing of the future.
 Go deeper into the park on a full- or half-day hike to see a waterfall, reach a summit or spot a porcupine.
 You’ll find solitude, there, too – something that most young adults could use more of.
-Connect with a park ranger for ideas on trails that fit your schedule and your abilities, and remember to arrive early to trailheads or use the hiker shuttle to ease any parking stress.
+Connect with a park ranger for ideas on trails that fit your schedule and your abilities, and don't forget about timed-entry permits reservations.

 Push Your Limits: Whether testing your nerves on a raucous off-road adventure, facing your fears on a zip line or high ropes course, or testing your palette with Rocky Mountain Oysters or wild game, there are plenty of ways families can bond over personal challenges.
 So, say goodbye to that comfort zone – for at least a half-hour – and get that nod of approval from your teenager.